 One style has the axles positioned far enough back to avoid a negative tongue weight.
 This trailer design anticipates that you might load just one horse in either the forward or rear slant load stall.
 Then, the living quarters (which is very heavy) is built into the front of the trailer.

 The problem with this type of model is the very heavy tongue weight.
 Most folks want a bumper pull for towing with a smaller SUV or half-ton vehicle.
 These types of vehicles usually have hitches that max out at the 1,200 lb. tongue weight rating (and some are even lower!)

 A properly built bumper pull with living quarters (with the axles moved back correctly) will have a minimum tongue weight of 1,520 lbs. to 1,700 lbs.
 Yikes!

 These numbers aren’t just guesses either.
 We did a little bit of investigating and actually found a lying trailer salesman who was trying to swindle a buyer with a very unsafe trailer for her tow vehicle.

 In order to haul a trailer with a heavy tongue weight like this, you’d need a very large one-ton vehicle.
 But doesn’t that defeat the whole purpose of having a smaller bumper pull in the first place?
 Why not just get a gooseneck living quarters trailer and be safer all around?

-The second problem we’ve seen is actually found on the majority of the bumper pull living quarters models built today.
-Manufacturers figured out, "Oh… if we move the axles forward it will lighten the tongue weight.
+The second problem we’ve seen is actually found on the majority of the bumper pull small trailers with living quarters built today.
+Manufacturers figured out, "Oh… if we move the axles forward, it will lighten the tongue weight.
 Then folks can tow with smaller vehicles.”